 - 6. The Council's capital expenditure plans are the key driver of treasury management activity.
 The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans. - 7.
 Table 1 summarises the Council's capital expenditure plans, both in terms of those projects agreed previously, and those forming part of the current budget cycle.
 The table sets out the Council's current and estimated capital spending and funding. - 8.
-The General Fund capital spend has slipped back by around £25m and HRA capital spend by £10m in 2021/22.
-The slippage is forecast to be recovered in the 2022/23 revised budget and subsequent years.
-However there remains a risk of further slippage in future years. - 9.
-The risks are that: - continued slippage will push borrowing requirements to later years as the current interest rate forecast shows rates falling in the coming years. - slippage in the programme of capital receipts may increase the need to borrow in the short to medium term.
+In 2022/23, the General Fund capital spend slipped by £19.8m and the HRA capital spend slipped by £18.7m.
+The slippage in expenditure is forecast to be recovered in 2023/24 and subsequent years.
+However, there remains the risk of further slippage in future years.

+9. The risks are that:

+- Continued slippage in expenditure will push borrowing requirements into later years.
+The current interest rate forecast shows rates falling in the coming years. - Slippage in the forecast for future capital receipts may increase the need to borrow in the short to medium term. - Any reduction in future capital receipts may increase the need to borrow.